jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (b) in the case of a body corporate, to a fine not exceeding $50,000.

 ### 149 Power of arrest
-Any member of the police or officer who has reasonable grounds to believe that any person has committed an offence against any of sections 141 to 145, or section 147 or section 148 may arrest that person without warrant.
+Any constable or officer who has reasonable grounds to believe that any person has committed an offence against any of sections 141 to 145, or section 147 or section 148 may arrest that person without warrant.

 ### 150 Power of seizure
-(1) Any member of the police or officer who has reasonable grounds to believe that there is any breach by any person of any of sections 141 to 145, or section 147 or section 148 may—
+(1) Any constable or officer who has reasonable grounds to believe that there is any breach by any person of any of sections 141 to 145, or section 147 or section 148 may—
   (a) seize any thing in respect of which he or she has reasonable grounds to believe that the breach has occurred; and (b) for the purpose of seizing any photographic film, videotape, other visual recording, or a sound recording, temporarily take possession of any article in which it is contained.
 (2) Anything seized under subsection (1) in respect of which any person is convicted of an offence under any of sections 141 to 145, or section 147 or section 148 is forfeited to the Crown unless the court orders that it be returned to a person who the court considers is entitled to it.